 Paul Brotherton (BA Hons) Visual Artist; painting (England)

-Paul is a professional Visual Artist (painting), based in Cheshire, England.
+Paul is a professional Visual Artist (painting), based in Manchester, England.
 His current series of “Abstract Expressionist Design” canvasses have been widely exhibited internationally.
 Previously a Graphic Designer, Paul is also a freelance post-16 Art Lecturer and his teaching includes projects for; Whitworth Art Gallery (Manchester), Cyprus College of Art (Cornaro Institute) and Manchester Art Gallery.
 Paul has shown in more than forty exhibitions, which include art galleries in the UK, Ireland, Germany, Italy and the USA.

 © (Above) detail from “Recurring insights 6” (acrylic on canvass; 2013)